vinhnguyen0112/Briefly/README.md

 ### 5. Access chat history

-To access chat history, click on the chat history icon on the toolbar at the.
+To access chat history, click on the chat history icon on the toolbar.
 You can delete, rename, or click to continue any conversations.

   <img src="assets/History.png" alt="History tab" width="350"/>